Canada Parents and Grandparents Program 2025: Complete Guide to PGP Sponsorship (July 28 Launch)

 Interest to Sponsor Form

-If you submitted a form in 2020, make sure to check the email you used at that time, including your junk and spam folders.
+If you submitted an interest to sponsor form in 2020, make sure to check the email you used at that time, including your junk and spam folders.

 Eligibility & Requirements